Interpret the data

 - Add more synonyms to keywords where required.

-- Update the User input element to include missing options for end user responses.
+- Update the User response element to include missing options for end user responses.
 Example: Add relevant keywords.